grafana/loki/docs/operations.md

 For more information about mixins, take a look at the [mixins project docs](https://github.com/monitoring-mixins/docs).

+## Retention/Deleting old data

+A retention policy and API to delete ingested logs is still under development.
+Feel free to add your use case to this [GitHub issue](https://github.com/grafana/loki/issues/162).

+A design goal of Loki is that storing logs should be cheap, hence a volume-based deletion API was deprioritized.
+But we realize that time-based retention could be a compliance issue.

+Until this feature is released: If you suddenly must delete ingested logs, you can delete old chunks in your object store.
+Note that this will only delete the log content while keeping the label index intact.
+You will still be able to see related labels, but the log retrieval of the deleted log content will no longer work.

 ## Scalability

 See this [blog post](https://grafana.com/blog/2018/12/12/loki-prometheus-inspired-open-source-logging-for-cloud-natives/) on a discussion about Loki's scalability.